ipetkov/crane/docs/API.md

 workspace.

-Except where noted below, all derivation attributes are delegated to `cargoBuild`, and can be used to influence its behavior.
+Except where noted below, all derivation attributes are delegated to `mkCargoDerivation`, and can be used to influence its behavior.
-* `cargoTestCommand` will be set to run `cargo nextest run --profile release` for the workspace.
+* `checkPhaseCargoCommand` will be set to run `cargo nextest run --profile release` for the workspace.
   - `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
-* `cargoExtraArgs` will have `cargoNextestExtraArgs` appended to it, along with any additional flags needed for handling multiple partitions
-  - Default value: `""`
 * `pnameSuffix` will be set to `"-nextest"` and may include partition numbers

 #### Required attributes